For September 2020 entry into Year 7

 How do I apply?

-Applications for a September 2018 Year 7 place should be made using the Local Authority’s online admission form which opens in August 2017.
-The closing date is 31st October 2017.
+Applications for a September 2020 Year 7 place should be made using the Local Authority’s online admission form.
+The closing date is 31st October 2019.

-The school has 150 Year 7 places for September 2018 entry.
-If more than 150 applications are received, priority will be given to children in accordance with the oversubscription criteria which can be found in the Admissions Policy.
+The school has 210 Year 7 places for September 2020 entry.
+If more applications are received, priority will be given to children in accordance with the oversubscription criteria which can be found in the Admissions Policy.
 If a tie-break is necessary to determine which children are admitted then children living nearest to the school will be given priority.
 Laurus Ryecroft does not have a catchment area.

 How will I be told if my application is successful?